Create Your First Project

 Tauranga Third Indoor Basketball Annual Tournament Saturday 6.9.1947 at Rivoli Hall.

-Men’s team: Noel Guinness, Guy Guinness, R Sutherland, L Silvester, W Parlane, Matt Gilpin, P Olsen
+Men’s team: Noel Guinness, Guy Guinness, Ray Sutherland, L Silvester, Bill Parlane, Matt Gilpin, P Olsen

 Women’s team: Mrs P Guinness, Mrs V McNee, J Emmett, M Morrissey, G Bowie, I O’Brien,